 For a classic and timeless look, you can’t go past a black dinner jacket.
 Add one to your wardrobe, and you’ll always have an appropriate option for black tie and formal evening occasions.

 Before you can select what to wear with your dinner jacket, you must choose the jacket itself.
 For a dinner jacket, you can pick either a standard single-breasted style or a bolder double-breasted design.
 When it comes to lapels, you can choose between a peaked or shawl style.

-A white, formal shirt is an ideal companion to a tuxedo.
-For a traditional look, select a pleated or bib front shirt with double or French cuffs.
-For a more contemporary aesthetic, you can choose a plain front dress shirt.
+A white formal shirt is an ideal companion to a tuxedo.
+For a traditional look, select a pleated or bib-front shirt with double or French cuffs.
+For a more contemporary aesthetic, you can choose a plain-front dress shirt.
 Also, don’t forget to consider the type of buttons and placket and whether studs are required.

 When wearing a tuxedo to a black-tie event, a black bow tie is essential.
-If you wish to diversify your look, consider experimenting with the material and texture of your bow tie instead of the colour.
+If you wish to diversify your look, consider experimenting with the material and texture of your bow tie instead of the color.

 When wearing a tuxedo or dinner jacket, black Oxford shoes are always appropriate.
 For particularly formal occasions, you can try a patent style, which will add a sophisticated shine to your look.